Now offering a 30-day free trial on our landscape business software. Get Started for Free.

 You can choose where to place the item on the estimate as well as edit the item details before adding it to the estimate

-Note – clicking on the edit button next to a costbook item will open a window which allows you to permanently edit the costbook item directly.
+Note – clicking on the edit button next to a costbook item will open a window that allows you to permanently edit the costbook item directly.
 If you want to change any of the item settings temporarily (like cost, price, item name), you can edit the item directly on the estimate while you add the item or after the item has been added to the estimate.
 Only use the “edit” button if you want to make a change to how the item is set up in the costbook.

 Use work areas to break your estimate down into distinct categories or phases.
 Typical examples of work areas include things like: Front Yard, Back Yard, Garden Bed, Planting, Patio, Pergola, Water Feature, Phase I, Phase II, etc. The purpose of a work area is ultimately to contain related items for a phase or activity on a job and set them apart from the requirements of a separate work area.
 Work areas can be helpful from the perspective of the estimator so that these different categories are held as distinct and separate – can be helpful for the crews when they are out in the field, so they know what the requirements and allocated time/materials/equipment breakdown is for the activity/work area they are working on – and can also be helpful from the perspective of the client, as their proposal will be broken down into work areas.
-This allows you to create a proposal which will list the name of each work area along with a nice description of what the work involves, and then presents the client with a pricing breakdown by work area.
+This allows you to create a proposal that will list the name of each work area along with a nice description of what the work involves, and then presents the client with a pricing breakdown by the work area.
 The client will then have an idea of how much their new patio costs, how much they are paying for the new plants in their garden, and so on.

 When adding an item to a brand new estimate, the only work area available will be labeled “Default” until you create some new work areas (a new estimate may have work areas if you have created the estimate from a saved template).
 If you are using the default work area, the assumption is that you will not be creating any additional work areas.
 The default work area is effectively a work area with no name, so instead of separating the estimate into distinct areas like “Front Garden” and “Front Walkway”, you will just be adding items to the estimate without breaking them into sections.
 This is fine if the job you are doing is very simple and does not have several distinct areas/activities.
 However, you will likely be using work areas most of the time.
 If you add items to the “Default” work area, you will have the option of renaming the default work area to something else later.
 If you would like to use a named work area instead, click on the + button next to the “Work Area” box.